 Regulatory cite: 34 CFR 685.206(c), 685.222, 685.300, 685.308

 Summary of changes: Creates a regulatory section that establishes, for loans first disbursed on or after July 1, 2019, a new Federal standard applicable to borrower defense claims made by borrowers and for Department recovery actions against institutions.
-Under the proposed regulations, borrowers with an eligible Direct Loan would be entitled to a discharge (or recover amounts already paid) of all or a portion of the loan if the borrower establishes either: (1) an institutional misrepresentation, (2) a court judgment against an institution, or (3) a final judgment from an arbitrator against an institution.
+Under the proposed regulations, borrowers with an eligible Direct Loan would be entitled to a discharge (or recover amounts already paid) of all or a portion of the loan if the borrower establishes either: (1) an institutional misrepresentation, (2) a court judgment against an institution, or (3) a final judgment from an arbitrator or administrative tribunal against an institution.
 The proposed regulations would also describe in detail how a borrower establishes the basis for a claim.

 Changes: See regulatory text below.

 [Note to negotiators: Section 685.222 is a new section.
 For ease of readability and editing during negotiated rulemaking, the section is formatted as plain text.
-Changes made subsequent to the second session of negotiated rulemaking are noted in redlined text.]
+Changes made subsequent to the second session of negotiated rulemaking are noted in redlined text.
+Changes made during Session 3 are highlighted in grey.]

-Section 685.222 Borrower defense and Department recovery actions against institutions
+Section 685.222 Borrower defense

 (a) Introduction.

-(1) For the purposes of this section and section 685.206(c), a “borrower defense” refers to an act or omission of an institution at which the borrower enrolled that relates to the making of a Direct Loan for enrollment at the institution or the provision of educational services for which the loan was made, and includes one or both of the following:
+(1) For the purposes of this section and section 685.206(d), a “borrower defense” refers to an act or omission of an institution at which the borrower enrolled that relates to the making of a Direct Loan or the making of a loan *refer to the combination through the entire document that was repaid by a Direct Consolidation Loan for enrollment at the institution or the provision of educational services for which the loan was made, and includes one or both of the following:

 (i) A defense to the repayment of amounts owed to the Secretary on a Direct Loan, in whole or in part; and